watsonwork/watsonwork-weather/README.md

-* how to use the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language, identify domain specific user intents, recognize entities such as locations and cities for example, and determine application actions based on previously identified intents and entities;
+* how to use the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language, identify domain specific user intents, recognize entities such as locations and cities for example, and act based on previously identified intents and entities;
 * how to handle a multi-turn conversation and keep track of what's being said across multiple messages.